 - Increase your lathe speed and slow your tool presentation to the blank.

 Make light cuts to reduce chip outs.
 Increase your aggressiveness as you get the feel for it.

 Videos Hide Videos Show Videos

 How to use Acrylic Resin (AR) Turning Tools

 Acrylic Resin Simple Start tools demonstrated on a Acrylester ...

 Acrylic, Resin and Hybrid (AR) Turning Tools Are Here!

 Introducing Acrylic, Resin & Hybrid (AR) Turning Tools from Si...

 Turn a Rhino pen blank with Acrylic Resin (AR) Tools

-See how to use Acrylic Resin tools for SImple Woodturning Tool...
+See how to use Acrylic Resin (AR) tools form Simple Woodturnin...